gholler-sopra/hydrator-plugins/transform-plugins/docs/CSVParser-transform.md

 Description
 -----------
-Parses an input field as a CSV Record into a Structured Record.
-Supports multi-line CSV Record parsing into multiple Structured Records.
-Different formats of CSV Record can be parsed using this plugin.
+CSV Parser is a Guavus Enterprise Accelerator that parses an input field as a CSV Record into a Structured Record.

-Supports these CSV Record types: ``DEFAULT``, ``Tab Delimited``, ``Pipe Delimited`` and ``Custom Delimeted``.
+This accelerator supports parsing of multi-line CSV Record into multiple Structured Records.
+Different formats of CSV Record can be parsed using this CSV Parser.
+It supports these CSV Record types: ``DEFAULT``, ``Tab Delimited``, ``Pipe Delimited`` and ``Custom Delimeted``.

 Configuration
 -------------
-**format:** Specifies the format of the CSV Record the input should be parsed as.
+**format:** Specifies the format of the CSV Record that the input should be parsed as.

 **delimiter:** Custom delimiter to be used for parsing the fields.
 The custom delimiter can only be specified by selecting the option 'Custom' from the format drop-down.